 Explaining why these differences exist ain’t easy.
 Some scientists have argued that because empathy and generosity are typically more feminine traits, women are more likely to be concerned about issues of general interest, as is the case with ecology or sustainable development.
 And this stronger empathy would then be explained by differences in brain structures (as a study by an American neurobiologist and psychiatrist explains) and education patterns.

 However, more recently, some researchers have added another, more cultural, explanation: sustainable development may not be manly enough.
 In fact, a large-scale survey of more than 2,000 people on sustainability and responsible consumption topics showed that, on average, men tend to refuse to adopt environmentally responsible gestures, particularly because they stereotype them as too feminine.

 It is, therefore, time to teach, share and break the bias: sustainable development and ecology are not a feminine thing or something to be embarrassed about.
-It’s precisely the opposite: joining the taskforce of people adopting responsible, ecological behaviors, in all sectors and industries and in their personal lives is something to be proud of.
+It’s precisely the opposite: joining the taskforce of people adopting responsible, ecological behaviours, in all sectors and industries and across our personal lives is something to be proud of.
 For both men and women.